Markus Löning

 Five-layer version of Open System Interconnection (OSI) model:

-Level 5 can be broken down further, but for a high-level understanding, the differences are not critical; they all concern the application.
+Level 5 is sometimes broken down further (7-layer model), but for a high-level understanding, the differences are not critical; they all concern the application.

-Like a postal system, each layer passes its message (payload) down to the next layer, which wraps it in its own envelope, adding its own layer-specific information (headers) (see encapsulation).
+Intuitively, the layers works like a postal system.
+When sending a message, each layer passes its message (payload) down to the next layer, which wraps it in its own envelope, adding its own layer-specific information (headers) (see encapsulation).
 At reception, the reverse happens.
-Starting from the physical layer, each layer unwraps the message using the headers and passes it up to the next layer (de-encapsulation).
+Starting from the physical layer, each layer unwraps the message using the information in the headers and passes it up to the next layer (de-encapsulation).
 Each layer only acts on its layer-specific headers, leaving the rest untouched.
-In practice, encapsulation and de-encapsulation is more complex because a message may be split up into multiple segments, which are then split up into multiple datagrams.
+In practice, encapsulation and de-encapsulation is more complex: a message may be split up into multiple segments, which in turn are split up into multiple datagrams.

 Most complexity is designed to be in the network-edge devices (end systems), including the application and transport layer.
-Network-core devices, including everything from the network layer and below, are designed to be simple (complexity on edges).
+Network-core devices, including everything from the network layer and below, are designed to be simple.

-Upper layers are constrained by services provided by lower layers (e.g. physical limitations like bandwith or transmission delay), but can build services on top to remedy lower-level limitations (e.g. TCP provides reliable data transfer on the transport layer even with IPv4 as an unreliable network layer protocol).
+Upper layers are constrained by services provided by lower layers (e.g. physical limitations like bandwith or transmission delay), but can build services on top to remedy lower-level limitations (e.g. TCP provides reliable data transfer on the transport layer on top of the unreliable network layer IPv4 protocol).

 Physical layer